apollo-server-integrations/apollo-server-integration-aws-lambda/README.md

 ### `resultGenerator` Argument

 There are two possible result types, `success` and `error`, and they are to be defined as function properties on an object.
-Middleware will _always_ run, regardless if the generated result was from a success of error.
+Middleware will _always_ run, regardless if the generated result was from a success or error.
 The properties have the following signatures:

 ##### `success(response: HTTPGraphQLResponse): ResultType`